-Our part-time course is accredited by the Chartered Institute of Building (CIOB) and ranked in the top 25% in the UK for overall satisfaction (National Student Survey, 2020).
+Our part-time course is accredited by the Chartered Institute of Building (CIOB).
 It will prepare you for work in construction or construction project management.
 You'll also have the opportunity to progress onto our specialist BSc (Hons) Construction Management, and gain a full honours degree.

 Construction has three stages: pre-construction in which design, costs and feasibility are finalised; construction, when the work is undertaken; and post-construction, which covers subsequent operation and maintenance.